-We found that the generalized environment had significant effects on forager behaviour, particularly in terms of the duration of bouts of foraging behaviour and the number of transitions from the vulnerable to the alert state.
-In green areas, crows exhibited longer bouts of foraging behaviour, suggesting that they spent more time searching for food to forage on.
-Vegetation might obscure food items, making them harder to spot and, in the case of prey, harder to catch.
-Likewise, an increase in the number of transitions from the vulnerable state to the alert state was observed in green areas, suggesting that crows were more vigilant to potential threats possibly indicating a higher perceived predation risk in green areas compared to commercial areas.
+We found that the generalized environment had significant effects on forager behaviour, with significantly longer bouts of foraging and an increase in the number of transitions from the vulnerable to the alert state observed in green areas.
+The increased duration of bouts of foraging behaviour suggests that foraging in green areas takes longer.
+Vegetation such as grasses and bushes could obscure food items, making them harder to spot and, in the case of prey, harder to catch.
+Additionally, food patches could be dispersed over a greater area, requiring more time to search for.
+The increased number of transitions from the vulnerable to the alert state could suggest increased vigilance, possibly indicating a higher perceived predation risk in green areas compared to commercial areas.